kaerus/program.js/README.md

 daemon> route add <TAB>
 	    add <ipv4>: Network address
 ```
-Command line interaction becomes much more natural and easier to explore.
+Command line interaction now becomes much more natural and it is much easier to explore commands and options.

 Design
 ======